 Lab experience and confidence are of critical importance to graduate schools and potential employers.
 In addition to its annual equipment budget, the Physics Department has received special grants from the National Science Foundation, the W. M. Keck Foundation, the Pew Charitable Trusts, the Commonwealth of Pennsylvania, and Gettysburg College for the purchase of laboratory equipment.

-The following is a sampling of the Physics Department's equipment, listed according to the year when students normally begin using them:
+The following is a sampling of the Physics Department's cutting edge equipment, listed according to the year when students normally begin using them:

 Oscilloscopes, function generators, digital multimeters, air tracks, scalers (for radioactivity experiments), microcomputers (for a multitude of uses, including laboratory control an measuring devices, analysis and graphical tools, access to the College's mainframe computers, as well as other computer resources), He-Ne lasers, optical benches;